-AlphaZetta’s workshops and courses are like none other offered in Universities, online or by private providers.
+AlphaZetta’s workshops and short courses are like none other offered in universities, online or by private providers.
 Our data science classes in particular are aimed at providing clients not just with the false confidence of learning a process – but the real power of the underlying concepts – allowing them to confidently practice, manage, promote and risk assess data science.

 Contact us today to discuss how our Data Science Curriculum could be tailored for your organisation.